From BR Bullpen

 He began 2010 with the Omaha Royals, going 3-3 with three saves, a .199 opponent average and a 3.81 ERA in 36 relief appearances prior to his July promotion to the major leagues, replacing the traded Scott Podsednik on the MLB roster.
 He had a rough debut in The Show, needing 31 pitches to get through an inning.
 He relieved Bryan Bullington in the 8th with a 5-0 deficit against the A's.
 Rajai Davis grounded out on a full count, then Gabe Gross drew a full-count walk.
 The third straight full count went to Cliff Pennington, who singled, as did Coco Crisp to make it 6-0.
 Daric Barton walked on yet another full count.
 Kurt Suzuki then ground into a double play to end the inning.
 He went 0-1, 6.75 in 15 outings that firs season.
 Holland took a big step forward in 2011, posting a 1.80 ERA in 46 games, covering 60 innings.
 He was 5-1 with 4 saves and struck out 74 batters.
 He was part of an excellent group of young relievers for the Royals that year that also included Aaron Crow, Tim Collins and Louis Coleman.

 Holland became the Royals' closer late in the 2012 season, after veteran Jonathan Broxton was dealt to the Cincinnati Reds.
 He registered 16 saves to go along with a 7-4 record and a 2.96 ERA in 67 games that season; he also struck out 91 batters in only 67 innings.
 In 2013 he took another step forward, being named to the All-Star team for the first time.
 In July, he recorded 11 saves in as many opportunities with an 0.82 ERA to be named the major leagues, Delivery Man of the Month.
 He repeated as winner of the award in September, when he recorded 11 more saves to end the year with 47.
-That was not his only impressive number that season, as his 1.21 ERA in 67 innings, coupled with 103 strikeouts were also extremely impressive.
+That was not his only impressive number that season, as his 1.21 ERA in 67 innings, coupled with 103 strikeouts were also outstanding.

 Notable Achievements